jajvirta/jajvirta/learning-text-editors.md

 Some people suggest that you should learn a powerful text editor like Vim, Emacs or, say, Sublime in proper depth, because it will increase your productivity.
 It sure sounds like a good reason and I'm all for increased productivity.
-But if you actually start summing the saved time and deducting the time it took you to get there, the calculation becomes impossible.
+But if you actually start summing up the saved time and deducting the time it took you to get there, the calculation becomes impossible.

 But I don't think it matters.
 I think the reason you should start learning your text editor more thoroughly is simply because it's fun.
 It is fun to